 More people will try a handgun with an RDS this year than the last, and that trend will no doubt continue at least through the near future.
 They have already begun appearing on military handguns in the SOF (Special Operations Forces) community, and it’s a sure bet they’ll be increasingly common in law enforcement agencies too.

 Optics for Pistols | Find the Red Dot

 A common complaint I hear from people first trying out a pistol equipped with an RDS is not being able to acquire the dot, or not being able to acquire it fast enough.
 Over the years there have been several different methodologies touted by various competitive shooters and instructors, with some being better than others.
 In this post, I’ll outline some of these methods, and let you know which variations I find to work best.

 I would be remiss if I didn’t mention that all these methods will require at least some work on your part.
 A red dot sight is going to have a taller height over bore (HOB) than your traditional sighting method and thus will take some trigger time to get used to.
 Some mounts and optics are taller than others, but that may not be as big of a deal as you think.

 Iron Sights [AKA: ‘Training Wheels’]: This one of the most common methods people bring forth.
 If you’re running an RDS that co-witnesses with your irons, simply finding your traditional sight picture means that you also find the dot.
-It also tends to be slower, because you’re first aligning the front and rear sights, then finding the dot and then finding the target.
-While target tracking with a red dot sight is faster than with irons, you’re limiting the speed in which you can pick up the dot.
+It also tends to be slower, because you’re first aligning the front and rear sights, then finding the dot, and then finding the target.
+While target tracking with a red dot sight is faster than with irons, you’re limiting the speed at which you can pick up the dot.
 Furthermore, your iron sights can obscure the dot itself.

 Center-Down: With this method, you first look at the top of the optic at the center point, then bring your gaze down to acquire the dot.
 This will be faster than aligning your irons first and works with pistols not equipped with usable iron sights.